YiyanYang0728/PHILM/docs/index.md

 ## Overview

 **PHILM** is a deep learning framework designed to predict phage-host interactions (PHIs) directly from metagenomic profiles.
-In this tutorial, we will teach you how to use PHILM step by step and reproduce the analysis of 7,016 healthy human stool samples reported in the [PHILM paper](https://www.biorxiv.org/content/10.1101/2025.05.26.656232v2.full).
+In this tutorial, we will teach you how to use PHILM step by step and reproduce the analysis of 7,016 healthy human stool samples reported in [our paper](https://www.biorxiv.org/content/10.1101/2025.05.26.656232v2.full).

-Please follow the PHILM installation instructions on [PHILM GitHub](https://github.com/YiyanYang0728/PHILM). **Note**: Select the version that matches your Linux GPU, Linux CPU, or macOS system.
+Please follow the PHILM installation instructions on [GitHub](https://github.com/YiyanYang0728/PHILM). **Note**: Select the version that matches your Linux GPU, Linux CPU, or macOS system.
 In this tutorial, we use the Linux GPU-supported PHILM version.

 ## Usage